dragonfly-science/github-mirroring/README.md

 Getting started
 ===============

-To get started clone the repository and run `python github-mirror.py -h` for usage information.
-The only additional dependency is [requests](http://docs.python-requests.org/en/latest/index.html)
+To get started, clone the repository and run `python github-mirror.py -h` for usage information.
+The only additional dependency is [requests](http://docs.python-requests.org/en/latest/index.html).

 1. `git clone https://github.com/dragonfly-science/github-mirroring.git` to get the code
 2. `pip install requests` to install dependencies